 Sources of information

-Irina Savu, Data Intelligence Director, Leo Burnett: “The study reveals that after almost 2 years of pandemic and one year since the vaccine was launched, most people lack basic information such as understanding the severity of Covid-19 disease or how it works. the vaccine and what are its side effects.
+Irina Savu, Data Intelligence Director, Leo Burnett: “The study reveals that after almost two years of pandemic and one year, since the vaccine was launched, most people lack basic information such as understanding the severity of Covid-19 disease or how it works.
+The vaccine and what are its side effects.
 Fear and lack of information are the main reasons for the low vaccination rate.
-People still need a coherent and relevant communication, from reliable sources, to answer the ambiguities, to address each individual fear and to build on the most important motivations for each social category ”.
+People still need coherent and relevant communication, from reliable sources, to answer the ambiguities, to address each individual fear and to build on the most important motivations for each social category”.

 We can provide the complete results of the study to all those who wish to consult them and deepen the subject presented.